Good Funds Settlement Act.

-(4) A check drawn on the trust account of an attorney licensed to practice in the State of North Carolina;
+(4) A check drawn on the trust account of an attorney licensed to practice in North Carolina.

 (b) If the settlement agent receives information from the lender as provided in G.S.
-45A-5(b) or otherwise has actual knowledge that a mortgage broker or other person acted as a mortgage broker in the origination of the loan, the settlement agent shall place an entry on page 1 of the deed of trust showing the name of the mortgage broker or other person who acted as a mortgage broker in the origination of the loan.
-Information pertaining to the identity of the mortgage broker or other person who acted as a mortgage broker in the origination of the loan shall not be considered confidential information.
-The terms "mortgage broker" and "act as a mortgage broker" shall have the same meaning as provided in G.S.
-53-243.01.
+45A-5(b) or otherwise has actual knowledge that a mortgage broker or other person acted as a mortgage broker in the origination of the loan, the settlement agent shall place an entry on page 1 of the deed of trust showing the name of the mortgage broker or other person that acted as a mortgage broker in the origination of the loan.
+Information pertaining to the identity of the mortgage broker or other person that acted as a mortgage broker in the origination of the loan is not confidential information.
+The term "mortgage broker" has the same meaning as provided in G.S.
+53-244.030.
 (1995 (Reg.
 Sess., 1996), c.
 714, s.
 1; 2001-420, ss.
 1, 2; 2007-176, s.
 1; 2014-115, s.
-36.)
+36; 2021-93, s.
+1.)

 § 45A-5.
 Duty of lender, purchaser, or seller.